Skip to content

 Unavngivet (1)

-Research conducted in several hospital wards in Germany shows that if you have 10 beds in your ward, the nursing staff spend as much as 31 hours and 35 minutes on vitals acquisition, weight recording and documentation.
+Studies from hospital wards in Germany indicate that for a 10-bed unit, nursing staff spend approximately 31 hours and 35 minutes per week on vital sign acquisition, weight measurement, and related documentation.

 Calculate your potential time savings